-Step 3 The Hairdressers Award sets pay rates, working hours and other employment Is the employee's job covered arrangements for full time, part time and casual employees working in by the Hairdressers Award? hairdressing businesses as: ✓ hairdressers apprentice hairdressers
+The Hairdressers Award sets pay rates, working hours and other employment

+arrangements for full time, part time and casual employees working in

+hairdressing businesses as:

+hairdressers

+apprentice hairdressers

-Employers covered by this WA Award are legally required to keep employment records.
+Employers covered by this WA award are legally required to keep employment records.
 Employers can be fined up to \$5,000 for not keeping employment records, for keeping inadequate or fraudulent records, or for not providing records to Industrial Inspectors when required to do so.
-Page 7 details record keeping requirements.
+Page 8 details record keeping requirements.